Medical Policy Dilemma: Should In-Laws Be Covered for Married Female Staff?

 Chinmayi MS

-The best example to give your directors is ESIC...
-Even in the ESIC , female employees biological parents are covered irrespective of married or unmarried.
-You can Refer ESIC ACt for further information.
+The best example to give to your directors is ESIC.
+Even in ESIC, female employees' biological parents are covered irrespective of being married or unmarried.
+You can refer to the ESIC Act for further information.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute